BernhardBaumrock/tabulator.test/README.md

 git submodule update --init --recursive
 ```

-2) Restore the latest DB dump
+2) Restore the latest DB dump either manually or with this script

 ```
-/site/assets/backups/database/tabulator.sql  ---> DB name tabulator
+php site/assets/mysqldump/restore.php
 ```

-The site uses user `root` with no password to connect to mysql!
+The site and the script use user `root` with no password to connect to mysql!

 ## Login